-Sleep paralysis is the temporary paralysis which occurs when a person is waking up from a deep sleep.
+Sleep paralysis is the temporary paralysis that occurs when a person is waking up from a deep sleep.
 The mind wakes up, but the body is not out of slumber quite yet.
 The resulting experience is a scary one.
 The person not only experiences paralysis, but hallucinations are also there.
 The hallucinations are usually paranoid and amplify the experience of fear even further.

 According to Dr. Attiq ur Rehman, who is a neurologist in Lahore, hallucinations during sleep paralysis are different for everyone.